mirainc/starbucks-menu-app/README.md

 ## URLs

-_Note: Instructions on how to fetch `menuIds` for a given API key are available in the "Multi-location support" section below._
+_Note: Instructions on how to fetch menu IDs for a given API key are available in the "Multi-location support" section below._

 _Example menuId: 3404a063-2bbe-4473-bb1b-cac3c7e1d14e_